(Last Updated On: May 2, 2021)

-There are so many things to do in Sydney that limiting the list to just twenty is a challenge.
+There are so many things to do in Sydney that limiting the list is a challenge.
 Sydney has been my home for nearly five years after I moved up to New South Wales from Melbourne.
 The harbour city never ceases to amaze me with its gorgeous weather, sparkling waterways and endless sandy beaches.
 It truly is one of the world’s most photogenic cities.

 So what are some of the absolutely unmissable activities and areas to explore when visiting Sydney?

-1. Stroll around Circular Quay
+Stroll around Circular Quay

 The jewel in Sydney’s crown is undoubtedly the wow factor of the postcard-like views of Circular Quay.
 More than once, I’ve heard audible gasps of wonder from first time visitors to the city as the airport train pulls into Circular Quay station and the harbour comes into view.